Current home sales

 What’s a broker to do until home sales volume takes off?

 SFR brokers and agents might consider adding SFR-related services to supplement their income.
 Those who do add related services will restructure their practice as “all-service brokers.”
-Transaction-related services will be integrated into their office operations to maintain solvency and grow.
+Transaction-related services will be integrated into their office operations to maintain solvency and growth.

 Related article: